OCFL/extensions/docs/0001-digest-algorithms.md

 This extension is an index of additional digest algorithms.
 It provides a controlled vocabulary of digest algorithm names that may be used to indicate the given algorithm in `fixity` blocks of OCFL Objects, and links their defining extensions.

+## Parameters

+* DigestAlgorithm
+  * description: Indicates which digest algoithm from the table below is in use
+  * type: enumerated
+  * range: blake2b-160,blake2b-256,blake2b-384,sha512/256
+  * default:

 ## Digest Algorithms Defined in Community Extensions

 | Digest Algorithm Name | Note |